Tour of Rishyap or Rishop

 Hi Raj, Planning to visit Kalimpong-Darjeeling during first week of June this year.
 I have heard and read so much about Lava-Lolegaon and Rishop .
 Just wondering whether it would be a good idea to make that uphill trip to Rishop with my 4 year old daughter.
 I am not sure whether there is any specific age related restriction circulated by WB Forest Department or local authorities.
 Your suggestion would be of much help.

 Raj (darjeeling-tourism.com) March 2016

 Rishop is not a place for day trip.
 Tourists visit the place for nature and views, and it requires walks to get around.
 There is no restrictions for kids as long as you manage on your own.

 Anurag (November 2015)

 Sir, I have benefited extremely from your lovely site, especially due to the fact that it always remains so updated.
 And first of all I want to thank you for that.

 We are a group of around 7 to 8 friends.
-We wish to reach Rishyap from Darjeeling and our biggest constraint is Budget.
-I am informed about reaching Kalimgpong from darjeeling, and then taking another shared jeep to lava, from where we will have our pleasure walk to Rishyap.
-But i was hoping that if there are share jeeps availability from ghum to Kalimgpong, we would have a chance to enjoy the toy train (diesel) ride to Ghum and then Ghum to kalimgpong.
+We wish to reach Rishop from Darjeeling and our biggest constraint is Budget.
+I am informed about reaching Kalimgpong from darjeeling, and then taking another shared jeep to lava, from where we will have our pleasure walk to Rishop.
+But i was hoping that if there are share jeeps availability from Ghum to Kalimgpong, we would have a chance to enjoy the toy train (diesel) ride to Ghum and then Ghum to kalimgpong.
 Can you suggest me the feasibility and the cost of the journey per person.
 Extremely grateful.

 Raj (darjeeling-tourism.com) November 2015